BIH-DMBS/CLUES/docs/index.md

 # CLUES: A Comprehensive Workflow for Integrating Geospatial Data in Health Research

 ## About
 CLUES (Climate, Urbanicity, Environment and Society) is a modular workflow that enables researchers to systematically integrate open-access geospatial environmental data with health research datasets at the individual-level.
-It automates the download, harmonisation, and management of data across climate, built/natural environment, air pollution, and regional socioeconomic conditions.
+It automates the download, harmonisation, and management of data across climate, built/ natural environment, air pollution, and regional socioeconomic conditions.

 **Key Features**
 - Automated data retrieval from multiple open-access geospatial sources